GenaroIBC/password-generator/README.md

 # Password Generator

-## 🗒️ Description
+## 🗒️ Features

-In this generator, you can customize the parameters to get a custom output.
+In this password generator, you can customize the parameters to get a custom output.

 The fields you can customize are: